Tipping point: The Sharjah Biennial 16 on our hopes, fears and anxieties

 House of Wisdom greets visitors at the library’s western, light-filled, double-height reception courtyard.
 Dense greens placed here induce a semi-comfortable outdoor environment for relaxation and social events.
 The ground floor includes expansive spaces to host exhibitions, the café which sits adjacent to a children’s educational room and the archive and a reading area with the fun espresso book machine.

-The landscaping has been planned in two sections – a 'knowledge garden' and children’s playground to the south that features many native species and a water pocket.
+The landscaping has been planned in two sections – a 'knowledge garden' and a children’s playground to the south that features many native species and a water pocket.
 These are placed beside a more formal, geometrically arranged garden to the north which contains The Scroll – a new piece of public art by British sculptor Gerry Judah that sits next to the library.
 This silvery steel sculpture spirals towards the sky as a contemporary interpretation of ancient Arabic scrolls.

 “The straight, minimalist lines of the building complement the dunes of the desert, set within a lush landscape.
-The House of Wisdom is set to be an oasis for the local community, led by research and innovation, at the heart of a new cultural district” Evenden concludes.
+The House of Wisdom is set to be an oasis for the local community, led by research and innovation, at the heart of a new cultural district,” Evenden concludes.

 Name: House of Wisdom (Sharjah Digital Library)